russmatney/blog/_posts/techsposure/2014-08-17-koa-gulp-crud.md

 ##Your Just-Approved Endpoint

-Koa itself is very slim - we'll have to add some koa-* modules to get routes and logging working.
+Koa itself is very slim - we'll have to add some koa modules to get routes and logging working.

 `npm i --save koa-logger koa-route`